 For me, misophonia actually made me a stronger person, and it’s helped me learn awesome stuff like meditation and how to avoid losing my temper.
 The key is to know that having the condition is out of your hands.
 You simply cannot control that part.

 What you can control is how you adjust your life to block out triggers and avoid a negative response that derails your day.
 If you need to make drastic changes to live a happy life, such as changing jobs or moving apartments, you must ask yourself, How much is happiness worth in my limited time on Earth?
-That question alone might be the wake-up call you need to start making positive changes today.
+That question alone might be the wake-up call that you need to start making positive changes today.